civicrm/html-autoloader/README.md

 ## TODO

 * Weighted resource loading.
 (Insert `*.css` and `*.html` before executing `*.js`.)
+* Background preloading.
+(During idle periods, check for elements with `preload:INT` and fetch them.
+Requires ServiceWorker with Cache API.)
 * Add assertions about #file operations.
 (Irrelevant files are not loaded.)
 * Full deduping of resources (e.g. if multiple rules refer to the same resources).
 This is implict for ESM `import`s, but HTML files, CSS files, and others are different.
 * `Promises` for loaded resources should provide structured information.